 In the spring of 1992, David graduated from Full Sail Center for the Recording Arts and started working as a pro audio sales consultant for Sam Ash Music, and moonlighting as a stagehand for an amphitheater in Camden, NJ.
 Seven years later he would begin his 17-year career with The National Geographic Society, Washington, D.C. supporting the audiovisual and information technology departments, and producing and engineering live events in National Geographic’s Grosvenor Auditorium.

-David became the director of development for WCFA 101.5 FM in Cape May, NJ in the summer of 2017, and started working at The Anthem in Washington, D.C, October 2017.
+David became the director of development for WCFA 101.5 FM in Cape May, NJ in the summer of 2017, and started handling digital signage and venue technology for The Anthem in Washington, D.C, October 2017.
+David has been an active associate of WSDG-Walters-Storyk Design Group, an architectural acoustic consulting and media systems engineering design firm, since 2009.

 David has a strong interest in broadcast and recording studios, concert halls, theaters and supper clubs, and tends to gravitate toward people who are passionate about these spaces, the technology integrated within, and the people who inhabit them.